 Several independent studies confirm that the negative aspects of any action or event outweigh the positive ones in human consciousness.
 Nobel laureate Daniel Kahneman conducted an experiment that clearly proves this statement.
 He investigated people's emotions in the context of making bets.

-In case of engineering a new service, “Failure Mapping” should be integrated in Customer Journey Map (CJM).
-As a result, you will receive a map of the key customer experience problems that generate pain points in banking.
+In case of engineering a new service, “Failure Mapping” should be integrated into the banking Customer Journey Map (CJM).
+As a result, you will receive a map of the key user experience problems that generate pain points in banking.